TheArturthur/CoppermindScraper/Cosmere/Reshi Isles.md

 An unknown species of minnow.
 An unknown species of [[Greatshell\|greatshell]] living on [[Kadrix\|Kadrix]].
 ## People
 The Reshi are described as having straight black hair, tan skin and rounded features.
 They are said to look similar to Herdazians.
-They speak Reshi, which is a language sounding like barking, according to some people.
+They speak Reshi.
 They are a relaxed people, living a simple life, though not every Reshi is carefree and prefers lounging to fighting.
 They know much of foreigners, but are not aware of the current economic situation on the mainland, so they only trade with people they trust and respect during the trading season.
 With outsiders seeking out the place and trying to exploit them, they grow tired of those who bring goods of low quality.
 Despite this, they are capable of sending messages to distant locations, as [[Talik\|Talik]] was able to tell [[Vstim\|Vstim]] in advance that he should bring goods to trade for a larkin corpse.
 The relatively relaxed culture of the Reshi Isles attracts foreigners to the isles as permanent residents.
 According to [[Vstim\|Vstim]], relocating to the Tai-na called Relu-Na requires giving all you own to their king.
 It is unclear if this is standard practice for all of the Reshi Isles, or just for this one.
 As indigenous populations, most Reshi have no real concept of assassination and war.
 To them, battle is more about yelling and posturing than actual killing.
 However the eastern Reshi often raid Alethkar.
 When trading, a Reshi judges the other trader as they would judge a rival in battle.